 Once all court ordered stipulations are met and the sentence is completed successfully, the client may request that the record be sealed and the offense may be removed from the clients record.

-Criminal Justice Services Department (CJSD) offers breathalyzer screening, eye scans, urine screens and ankle monitoring for alcohol.
-The eye scans check the eyes for irregularities and trigger urine screens.
-Criminal Justice Services Department (CJSD) has seen a significant increase in detecting illegal drug use since the implementation of the eye scans in 2004.
-Criminal Justice Services Department (CJSD) completes over 20,000 eye scans over 10,000 urine screens and over 100,000 breathalyzers each year to offenders in the community.
+Substance Testing Services: Criminal Justice Services Department (CJSD) offers breathalyzer screening, urine screens and ankle monitoring for alcohol.
 If you would like more information about substance testing at Criminal Justice Services Department (CJSD) read our Substance Testing brochure for more information.